-Business owners and consultants at startup recruitment companies often assume that they will be able to manage their own marketing for the first few years, before fully investing in hiring in-house marketing employees.
+Business owners and consultants at startup recruitment companies often assume that they will be able to manage their own marketing for the first few years, before fully investing in an in-house marketing hire.
 However, the question often arises about whether to hire in-house marketing staff, or outsource your marketing to a specialist digital agency.
 So, when is the right time to hire marketing talent?

 Decide where you want to be

 Knowing who to hire, and when to hire, can be a difficult decision.
 You may hear business advice from one friend who is telling you to hire one recent grad, fresh out of university who will be able to spin all your marketing plates.
 On the other hand, you can hear advice from a former colleague who will tell you to hire an entire team of marketers with previous experience.
 The question is: where do you want to be in five years from now?

 Business projection and ROI predictions can be tough for small or relatively new recruitment businesses, as you don’t have much history or data to back up your aims.
 If this is the case, simply make a target, and that way you can figure out how to get there with the help of marketing employees.
 Without knowing where you are going to be, you’ll struggle to know where to start.

 For example, if you are currently a business of five to ten recruiters, with an annual turnover of £1,000,000, you could aim to employ 20 recruiters in 5 years’ time, with an annual turnover of £3,000,000.
 Of course, this kind of five year business plan will have a lot of complex strategy segments, with marketing being just one of them.
 But knowing what you’re aiming for also means you will know where to start with your marketing plans.